Skip to main content

 High-Quality OCR via Surya+

 Integrated Surya OCR engine optimized for document text recognition.
-Supports 90+ languages and handles mixed-language documents.
-Better accuracy than Tesseract for most document types.
+Supports 90+ languages and handles mixed-language documents with higher accuracy than Tesseract for most document types.

 Use Case: